Third Militarism: Ocampo's junta

 During Ocampo's brief tenure, he reformed the electoral law in March 1931, by abolishing property requirements for voting and introducing the secret ballot, these changes expanded the electorate by 59%.
 He also transferred power to supervise elections from provincial authorities to departmental authorities.
-These changes reduced the ability of Gamonales (wealthy landowners) to dominate elections and opened more electoral prospects for parties whose support was based on the popular masses.
-They may have been made with the intention of improving APRA's chances of winning the elections.
+These changes reduced the ability of wealthy landowners (Colloquially called Gamonales) to dominate elections and opened more electoral prospects for parties whose support was based on the popular masses.
+They may have been made with the intention of improving APRA's chances of an electoral victory.

 The law was not passed without dissatisfaction however, as almost all of the national assembly voiced protest against the law.
 The most frequent complaint was that the electoral procedures outlined in the law were time-consuming, as voters would have to submit identification papers including fingerprints, a photograph, as well as birth, military, and work certificates.
 This lengthened the amount of time needed for voting registration and forced the junta to repeatedly extend the deadline for registration.

-With popular resistance to the new Junta due to the departure of Sánchez Cerro, it was decided that Victor Haya de la Torre and Sánchez Cerro, would both be urged to withdraw from the 1931 Election.
+With the new junta facing popular resistance due to the departure of Sánchez Cerro, it was decided that Victor Haya de la Torre and Sánchez Cerro, would both be urged to withdraw from the 1931 Election.
 Initially, Sánchez Cerro who was in Paris at the time agreed, but after APRA refused to withdraw its candidate, he refused, planning to return to Peru for the elections.
-The Junta attempted to stop him, by instructing the Peruvian consular service in Europe not to supply him a required visa.
-However, when he insisted that he would return with or without one, together with his popular support of the masses, the Junta permitted his return.
+The junta attempted to stop him, by instructing the Peruvian consular service in Europe not to supply him a required visa.
+However, when he insisted that he would return with or without one, combined with his popular support, the junta relented.

 1931 Election

-With most of Peru's traditional political parties extinguished, a new party, the Unión Revolucionaria(UR), emerged to back Sánchez Cerro.
+With most of Peru's traditional political parties extinguished, a new party, the Unión Revolucionaria (UR), emerged to back Sánchez Cerro.
 It was formed by his supporters, mainly Antonio Miro Quesada, owner of the conservative newspaper El Comercio.
 El Comercio carried out a series of attacks on Haya de la Torre and APRA, which damaged their campaign in Lima.
 Sánchez Cerro took an extensive tour around the country, which brought him to some extremely remote areas of the country to explain his party's programme.
 His programme called for "hard work and sacrifice" and "to acknowledge the abilities of all races to contribute to Peru."
 He also called for the expropriation of the unutilized portions of large agrarian holdings, administrative decentralisation, a stable currency, and a balanced budget.